resiprocate/resiprocate/main/reTurn/README.txt

         - BOOST::bind is used in server transports
         - BOOST::crc_optimal is used for fingerprint CRC calculations
         - BOOST::shared_ptr, array, enable_shared_from_this is used in server transports
-- RUTIL - Data class is used in StunMessage and StunAuth for strings and TurnData
+- RUTIL - Data class is used in StunMessage and StunAuth for strings and TurnData, SharedPtr is also used

 Feature                                Implemented  Tested  Notes